Housing at the Massachusetts Institute of Technology: Simmons Hall

 Simmons Hall located at 229 Vassar Street, was designed by architect Steven Holl and dedicated in 2002.
 At the cost of $78.5 million, it is MIT's most expensive dormitory built on campus since Baker House.

 The building is 382 ft long and 10 stories tall, housing 344 undergraduate students.
 The structure is a large reinforced concrete block, perforated with approximately 5,500 square windows each measuring 2 ft on a side, plus additional larger and irregularly shaped windows.
 An average single room has nine windows, each with its own small curtain.
 Internal design consists of one- and two-person rooms, plus lounges with and without kitchens.
 Rooms are roughly arranged into three towers (the "A", "B", and "C" towers).
 Simmons Hall has a dining hall and a late-night cafe.
 The building also has some more esoteric facilities, such as a large ball pit, an electronics makerspace, and a woodworking shop.

 Many of the residents of Simmons complain that aesthetics came as a higher priority than functionality.
 For example, residents in the "A" tower must take two different elevators, or must walk the length of the building twice (more than an eighth of a mile) to reach the dining hall.
 Neither the "A" elevator nor "A" tower staircases reach the first floor, where the dining hall is located.
 Dormitory rooms are also equipped with custom-designed, modular furniture made of plywood.
+These furnishings usually have holes in them or are in the shape of cubes.
 Student opinions on the furnishings are mixed, with praise for their modularity and criticism for their excessive weight and lack of durability.

 The building has been nicknamed "The Sponge", because the architect consciously modeled its shape and internal structure on a sea sponge.
 Opinions on the aesthetics of the building remain strongly divided.
 Simmons Hall won the 2003 American Institute of Architects Honor Award for Architecture, and the 2004 Harleston Parker Medal, administered by the Boston Society of Architects and awarded to the "most beautiful piece of architecture building, monument or structure" in the Boston area.
 Simmons Hall was featured in the exhibit Inside the Sponge—Students Take on MIT Simmons Hall at the Canadian Centre for Architecture in Montreal in the fall of 2006.
 On the other hand, the building has been criticized as being ugly, a sentiment echoed in James Kunstler's Eyesore of the Month catalog.

-As part of the MIT List Visual Arts Center's Percent-for-Art program, a piece was commissioned for the building by American artist Dan Graham.
-The sculpture, titled Yin Yang Pavilion, consists of a partially reflective, glass-walled, gravel-paved area in the shape of half of the yin-yang symbol in plan, while the other half contains a shallow pool of water.
+Within the building is a sculpture commissioned by American artist Dan Graham.
+Titled the Yin Yang Pavilion, it consists of a partially reflective, glass-walled, gravel-paved area in the shape of half of the yin-yang symbol in plan, while the other half contains a shallow pool of water.

-Former undergraduate dorms
+Former undergraduate dormitories

-Some notable MIT undergraduate dorms have been closed down after an extensive operating history.
+Some notable MIT undergraduate dormitories have been closed down after an extensive operating history.
 Bexley Hall was demolished due to concerns about structural integrity.
 Senior House was disbanded, with the building converted to a graduate student residence, after administrative controversies.